auth0/docs/articles/multifactor-authentication/index.md

 # Multifactor Authentication in Auth0

-Multi-factor authentication (MFA) is a method of verifying a user's identify by requiring him or her to present at least two pieces of information, which provides additional layers of security to decrease the liklihood of aunauthorized access.
-This information is typically one of the following:
+Multi-factor authentication (MFA) is a method of verifying a user's identify by requiring him or her to present at least two pieces of information.
+This provides additional layers of security to decrease the liklihood of aunauthorized access.
+This information asked of the user is typically two or more of the following:

 * Knowledge: something he or she knows, such as a password
 * Possession: something he or she has, such as a cell phone